Teamwork makes the deal work. (Or does it?)

 Build a Commission Structure that Rewards Collaboration

-One of the best ways to wreck your team selling strategy?
-Reward collaboration unfairly—or not at all.
+One of the best ways to wreck your team selling strategy is to reward collaboration unfairly—or not at all.

 Instead, pick a sales commission structure that guarantees fair rewards for everyone involved in a deal.
 And be transparent about it.
 Nothing kills trust like a complicated commission structure. 🤯